Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Discussion

 In addition to Fano-type dispersive losses, distributed feedback-based losses have been commonly exploited to enforce single-mode operation.
 Examples include distributed Bragg reflector (DBR) fiber lasers, vertical cavity surface-emitting lasers (VCSELs), and DBR diode lasers \cite{carroll1998distributed, iga2018forty}.
-All of these architectures include sharply frequency dependent elements that may be used to achieve strong noise condensation.
+All of these architectures include sharply frequency-dependent elements that may be used to achieve strong noise condensation.
 High quality fabrication is necessary to minimize background losses (e.g., scattering) at interfaces in order to observe the intensity noise condensation described here.

-Lastly, we note that even stronger nonlinearities are achievable in systems such as microdisk and quantum dot lasers due to enhanced confinement and ultralow mode volumes \cite{srinivasan2006cavity}.
+Furthermore, we note that even stronger nonlinearities may be achievable in systems such as microdisk and quantum dot lasers due to enhanced confinement and ultralow mode volumes \cite{srinivasan2006cavity}.
 For mode volumes achieving $\lambda^3$, the dimensionless Kerr coefficient can be orders of magnitude larger than the values considered here.
-However, damage threshold photon numbers may also be lower, limiting the maximum shifts to refractive index and resonance frequency from Kerr nonlinearity.
-Nevertheless, these systems can exhibit ultrahigh quality factors, and are thus of potential interest for studying the effects presented here.
+Lastly, combining our methodology with recent proposals for nanolasers with strong sub-wavelength confinement \cite{mork2020squeezing} could yield even further intensity noise reduction in output noise.

-\subsection{Outlook}
+\section{Outlook}

-In this paper, we have shown how semiconductor lasers with sharply frequency dependent outcoupling and Kerr nonlinearity could be used to create lasers which produce high levels of intensity squeezing in the laser cavity.
-Additionally, we have demonstrated how strong carrier nonlinearities in these systems can lead to a new type of ``carrier bistability'' which leads to multiple possible laser steady states.
-We anticipate that many existing experimental platforms could realize the intensity noise condensation and bistable effects described here, especially systems employing a geometry that maximizes photonic (Kerr) nonlinearity over carrier nonlinearities, as in the external cavity-like geometry of Fig. \ref{fig:schema} (with the gain being a semiconductor gain chip).
+In this paper, we have shown how semiconductor lasers with sharply frequency-dependent outcoupling and Kerr nonlinearity can be used to create lasers which possess intrinsic bistability and self-pulsing capabilities in the classical domain as well as high levels of quantum mechanical intensity noise squeezing both inside and outside the laser cavity.
+The squeezing occurs across a huge bandwidth in noise frequency, giving rise to near-Fock states with strong squeezing in photon number.
+Furthermore, we have shown that the squeezing is achievable from IR to THz wavelengths, potentially unlocking numerous applications in sensing, computing, and metrology.
+We anticipate that many existing experimental platforms could realize the intensity noise reduction, bistability, and self-pulsing effects described here, especially systems employing a geometry that maximizes photonic (Kerr) nonlinearity.